 Large language models (LLMs) have demonstrated capabilities comparable to, or even superior to, human performance across a wide range of benchmarks such as code generation and logical reasoning.
 Nevertheless, achieving this level of performance comes at a significant computational cost due to their vast number of parameters and the inherent inefficiency of autoregressive decoding.
 This sequential process, where the model generates a single token at a time, is inefficient as it requires the entire model's computational graph to be activated at every step, leading to a major bottleneck in inference.

 To enhance the inference efficiency of LLMs, prior work has leveraged a critical insight into their computational redundancy: not all parameters are necessary for generating every token.
 In light of this, \textit{adaptive computation} has emerged as a promising approach that dynamically allocates computational resources based on the needs of each input.
 The introduction of \textit{dynamism} into the computational path is the cornerstone of all adaptive approaches.
-Among these methods, the \textbf{early-exiting} framework is being actively explored for its simple yet effective principle: if the model is confident in its prediction at an intermediate layer, it can terminate the process and output the result earlier without passing through the remaining layers.
+Among these methods, the \textbf{early-exiting} framework is being actively explored for its simple yet effective principle: if the model is confident in its prediction at an intermediate layer, it can terminate the process and output the result earlier without passing through the remaining layers (refer to Figure~\ref{fig_intro:early_exit}).
 This framework enhances computational efficiency by creating input-dependent computational paths of varying depths.